seinecle/blog/_posts/2026-07-14-stackoverflow-ai-knowledge-pleasure.md

 Now that programming is mostly performed by AI, the worth of the coding tool you are developing is not going to be a matter of human taste and appreciation, nor depending on the web of human relations that you have developed - the communities - across years and decades.
 Instead, you now work for machines.
 This might be exagerated, after all, software pieces have always had other software pieces as key end users.
-But it is a strong and demotivating psychological factor to think that as of now, for real, humans largely rely on AI to build their software: so that decisions regarding which software tools to use are increasingly delegated to AI.
+But it is a strong and demotivating psychological factor to think that as of now, for real, humans largely rely on AI to build their software, servicing software also built by AI: what's the point of being the human in the middle, servicing machines?

 > (incidentally, this opens a vast question about the ergonomy of programming languages.
 Their raison d'être was to be intelligible to humans.
 But now, shouldn't they be first intelligible to AI?)

+I find it interesting that the soul searching of software maintainers is also visible among entrepreneurs building software.
+As entrepreneurs, we would have thought that AI would have made them happier than ever, because they can now code and ship products faster.
+It decreases their workload and boosts their revenues.
+Possibly, but this also creates disorientation:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I&#39;m 22 years old and Claude Code is deteriorating my brain.<br><br>Every single day for the last 6 months I&#39;ve had 6 to 8 Claude Code terminals open, waiting for a response just so I can hit &#39;enter&#39; 75% of the time.
+And it&#39;s doing something to me.<br><br>In convos with a couple of friends,…</p>&mdash; Austin Kennedy (@astnkennedy) <a href="https://x.com/astnkennedy/status/2049942673608352236?ref_src=twsrc%5Etfw">April 30, 2026</a></blockquote>

+Also:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I increasingly have no idea about anything anymore, time is changing too fast, and with AI everyone is equal now, nobody really knows anything while there is a superintelligence that&#39;s actually moving things into a direction that nobody can predict</p>&mdash; @levelsio (@levelsio) <a href="https://x.com/levelsio/status/2079248727793909975?ref_src=twsrc%5Etfw">July 20, 2026</a></blockquote>

 ---